karmaniverous/rrstack/README.md

 ## Timezones and DST

-- All coverage is computed in the rule’s IANA timezone (tzid).- Occurrence end times are computed by adding the rule’s duration in the rule’s timezone using Luxon.
+- All coverage is computed in the rule’s IANA timezone (tzid).
+- Occurrence end times are computed by adding the rule’s duration in the rule’s timezone using Luxon.
 This keeps “spring forward” and “fall back” behavior correct:
   - Example: “2021-03-14 01:30 + 1h” in America/Chicago → 03:30 local (spring forward)
   - Example: “2021-11-07 01:30 + 1h” → 01:30 local (repeated hour on fall back)
 ### Selecting and enumerating time zones

 - RRStackOptions.timezone expects an IANA time zone identifier (e.g., 'America/Chicago', 'Europe/London', 'UTC').